TheHive-Project/CortexDocs/installation/install-guide.md

 # Installation Guide
+This guide applies to Cortex 2 only.

 Before installing Cortex, you need to choose the installation option which suits your environment as described below, install the analyzers then proceed to the configuration using the [Quick Start Guide](../admin/quick-start.md).
 For more advanced configuration options, please refer to the [Administration Guide](../admin/admin-guide.md).

-Please not that this guide applies to Cortex 2 only.

 ## Table of Contents
   * [Installation Options](#installation-options)